Berthierville

-Berthierville (/ˈbɛərtjeɪvɪl/; /fr/) (also called Berthier-en-haut, and legally called Berthier before 1942) is a town located between Montreal and Trois-Rivières on the north shore of the Saint Lawrence River in Quebec, Canada.
+Berthierville (/ˈbɛərtjeɪvɪl/; /fr/; also called Berthier-en-haut, and legally called Berthier before 1942) is a town located between Montreal and Trois-Rivières on the north shore of the St. Lawrence River in Quebec, Canada.
 Berthierville is the seat of D'Autray Regional County Municipality, and is served by Autoroute 40, and is the junction of Routes 138 and 158.
+The town is listed as a Village rélais.
 It is surrounded by the parish municipality of Sainte-Geneviève-de-Berthier.

 The Marie Reine du Canada Pilgrimage column stops at the church of Sainte-Geneviève de Berthierville for Mass on the first day of its three-day walk from Lanoraie to Cap-de-la-Madeleine.

+History

 Sainte-Geneviève de Berthierville church, opened 22 August 1787.

+In 1672, the area was granted as a seignory by Jean Talon, intendant of New France, to Hugues Randin, who in turn sold it to Alexandre Berthier the following year.
+This seignory became known as Berthier-en-Haut (Upper Berthier) to distinguish it from another seignory that Berthier owned in the Bellechasse region.

+In 1845, the Municipality of Berthier-en-Haut was formed, but abolished in 1847.
+It was reestablished as the Village Municipality of Berthier in 1852, and changed status to ville in 1865.
+In 1942, it was renamed to Berthierville.

+In 1962, Berthierville annexed part of Sainte-Geneviève-de-Berthier.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Berthierville had a population of 4386 living in 2166 of its 2225 total private dwellings, a change of from its 2016 population of 4189.
 With a land area of 6.77 km2, it had a population density of in 2021.